duct-framework/module.cljs/README.md

 ## Installation

-To install, add the following to your project `:dependencies`:
+Add the following dependency to your deps.edn file:

+    org.duct-framework/module.cljs {:mvn/version "0.4.1"}

+Or to your Leiningen project file:

     [org.duct-framework/module.cljs "0.4.1"]